nupshaw91/TrainScheduler/README.md

 How to get started:

 - Open the app the current time is displayed on the top of the screen for yout convience.

 - Fill out the form starting with the train name.
 Train name should start with Alpha - then add a 3 digit number.
+If there is already a destination follow the next greek alphabet and keep the same numerical number as the previous cities.

+- The information you enter into the form will go into the database and display on the table.

+- You can narrow the table by typing any destination, start time, train name or frequency to the table search bar.

+- Only the Admin have the ability to delete trains from the system.

 ### Future Scope: